michaelwhite72/RealTimePayments/README.md

 > This project has little to no dependency, it will use cache token until expiration.
 > The project will also serve any website put in the ```dist``` folder.
 > That allow simple integration to existing *vuejs* or any other framework project.
-> TO BE IMPLEMENTED manage refresh token life-cycle.
+> Token Lifecycle is manage we need to add REFRESH system.

 ### Install